GeevooDE/docs/README.md

 ### Retrieve user image

-The `/oauth/avatar` endpoint requires the `user-avatar` scope to access and returns the user's avatar image as a picture.
+The GET `/oauth/avatar` endpoint requires the `user-avatar` scope to access and returns the user's avatar image as a picture.
 The response will be the image itself, with the Content-Type set to the mime-type of the image (typically `image/png`).

 ### Retrieve user address

-The `/oauth/address` endpoint requires the `user-address` scope to access and returns the user's address information.
+The GET `/oauth/address` endpoint requires the `user-address` scope to access and returns the user's address information.
 The response is a JSON object with the following fields:

 -   `street`: the user's street address.
 -   `city`: the user's city.